 The programme(s) are based within the Faculty of Education which currently employs 22 academic staff.
 The staff on the current programme are significantly smaller in number (n = 6 masters programme; n = 3 doctoral programme) and there was little evidence of cross faculty engagement with the programmes to complement the current team.
-Developing research and teachings links across disciplines would add to the appeal of the doctoral programme.
+Developing research and teachings links across disciplines would add to the appeal of the programmes.

 Staff demonstrated a positive, creative and engaged approach to teaching and research.
-This is particularly laudable for the two course coordinators who carry significant teaching responsibilities.
+This is particularly laudable for the two course coordinators, who carry significant teaching responsibilities.
 The staff on the current programme teach and research in their respective areas of expertise.
 This is done to a high standard with professionalism.
-This limits the breadth of the curriculum and restricts the skill base of the doctoral students.
+However, this limits the breadth of the curriculum.